Rookwork/rookwork.github.io/_pages/about.md

 Hi, I'm Robin.
 You might also know me as John.
 I used to work in marketing; now I focus on technical copywriting.

 I spend a lot of time thinking about where form and function meet: How can we make things that work well and are also beautiful?
+How can I write things that inform yet delight?

 I'm not taking on new projects at the moment, but please feel free to reach out all the same.
 Happy to stay in touch: robin (at) rookwork (dot) com

 ## Work history
-I started out going to college for engineering but ended up majoring in philosophy and east asian studies.
+I started out going to college for engineering but ended up majoring in Philosophy and East Asian Studies.
 Practically, that meant I spent a lot of time thinking about how to think and learning to speak Chinese.
 I even lived in China for a little while.
 I also made a mobility cart for a cute goat.

 ![An image of me posing with a paraplegic goat and the mobility cart I made for him](/images/about-page/goat.jpg)

 My first few jobs were in book publishing.
 I worked on both the publisher side in marketing and as a bookseller.
 Eventually, I realized I was my own worst enemy.
 The more books I got bookstores to buy as a publisher, the more heavy boxes I had to carry at the store.

-I ended up in Portland working as a coffee shop consultant and volunteering as the marketing manager of an anime convention, so I was busy.
-This is where I started to really get curious about marketing.
-I dove into lots of marketing and psychology books and pushed my writing to be even more effective in fewer words.
+I ended up in Portland working as a coffee shop consultant and volunteering as the marketing manager of a Japanese culture convention, so I was busy.
+This is when I really dove into understanding marketing and psychology on a deeper level and began my lifelong quest of writing less but saying more.

 ![An image of me with the book "What I know about Running Coffe Shops"](/images/about-page/coffee-shops.jpg)